 Each emotion is linked to a certain organ.
 Certain involuntary actions related to each emotion such as sobbing, sighing, excessive laughter, facial expressions, etc., are a reflection of a persons shen.
 Longan has traditionally been used to help relax a person through its actions on the shen.

 Everyone knows the eyes are windows to the soul.
 When the eyes do not shine with life, when they lack luster, it can be another indicator of a problem with the shen.
 One of the traditional uses of Longan is to support the vision.

 Contents and Other Health Properties

 - Polyphenolics; some including ellagic acid and gallic acid

 - Chlorogenic acid

 Longan is also very rich in antioxidants because of its large amounts of procyanide and tannins.
-These antioxidants are one of the primary means that it works so well as a beauty herb.
-Traditionally, Longan has been considered to be a primer women’s beauty herb.
+These antioxidants are one of the primary reasons that it works so well as a beauty tonic.
+Traditionally, Longan has been considered to be a primer women’s herbal beauty tonic.

 Consumption of the berry supports the glow of the skin, perhaps by the above-described components.
 Combining Longan Berry with Schisandra Berry and Goji Berry (the main three Chinese beauty berries) will go a lot further to bring this about.